agabor/docs/_includes/parse-server/file-adapters.md

 ### Configuration options

-Writing to your Amazon S3 bucket from Parse Server is as simple as configuring and using the S3 files adapter.
+Writing to your Amazon S3 bucket from MSG Server is as simple as configuring and using the S3 files adapter.

 #### Using environment variables

-If you're running a standalone Parse Server, you can use the following environment variables to configure the S3 adapter:
+If you're running a standalone MSG Server, you can use the following environment variables to configure the S3 adapter:

 | Variable Name | Description | Notes |
 | ------------- | ----------- | ----- |